 After such hearing, the board of appeals shall sustain, modify, or withdraw the notice, depending upon its findings as to the compliance with the provisions of this chapter.
 If the board of appeals sustains or modifies such notice, it shall be deemed to be an order.
-Any notice served pursuant to this article shall automatically become an order if a written petition for a hearing is not filed in the office of the board of appeals to the superior court in the manner provided by state law.
+Any notice served pursuant to this article shall automatically become an order if a written petition for a hearing is not filed in the office of the board of appeals within ten days after such notice is served.
+There shall be an appeal from the board of appeals to the superior court in the manner provided by state law.